Collegiate Rocket League – Spring 2020 Official Rules

 Scholastic Awards cannot be redeemed for cash or transferred.

-In the event Scholastic Awards are not permitted in any Winning Player’s (as defined below) jurisdiction of residence, Psyonix reserves the right to provide a gift card of equivalent value in lieu of Scholastic Award.
+In the event Scholastic Awards are not available for any reason as determined by Psyonix in its sole discretion or not permitted in any Winning Player’s (as defined below) jurisdiction of residence, Psyonix reserves the right to provide a gift card of equivalent value in lieu of Scholastic Award.

 The date of receipt by Tournament Entities shall be decisive for a potential Winning Player/Team’s compliance with the deadlines set forth in this Section 4.3.
 The failure by any such Player or Team to timely respond to any notification or request for materials or information will result in the disqualification of such Player and/or Team, and the Scholastic Awards shall be forfeited.
 In such cases, no alternate Winning Player and/or Winning Team will be named, and Psyonix shall have the right, in its sole and absolute discretion, to (a) award any Scholastic Award amounts that would have otherwise been awarded to such disqualified Player and/or Team as part of a future CRL tournament or (b) donate any such Scholastic Award amounts to charitable causes and efforts.
 A winning Player (each such individual, a “Winning Player,” and each such Team, a “Winning Team”) will only be announced once the verification of eligibility process has been completed by Psyonix pursuant to these Rules.